-The overall layout of the multipurpose detector simulated by Delphes is shown in Fig. 2.
-It consists in a central tracking system (TRACKER) surrounded by an electromagnetic and a hadron calorimeters (ECAL and HCAL, each with a central region and two endcaps).
-Two forward calorimeters (FCAL) ensure a larger geometric coverage for the measurement of the missing transverse energy.
-Finally, a muon system (MUON) encloses the central detector volume.
-A detector card [d] allows a large spectrum of running conditions by modifying basic detector parameters, including calorimeter and tracking coverage and resolution, thresholds or jet algorithm parameters.
-Even if Delphes has been developped for the simulation of general-purpose detectors at the LHC (namely, CMS and ATLAS), this input parameter file interfaces a flexible parametrisation for other cases, e.g. at future linear colliders [e].
+A detector card [e] allows a large spectrum of running conditions by modifying basic detector parameters, including calorimeter and tracking coverage and resolution, thresholds or jet algorithm parameters.
+Even if Delphes has been developed for the simulation of general-purpose detectors at the LHC (namely, CMS and ATLAS), this input parameter file interfaces a flexible parametrisation for other cases, e.g. at future linear colliders [f].
 If no detector card is provided, predefined values based on "typical" CMS acceptances and resolutions are used.
 The geometrical coverage of the various subsystems used in the default configuration are summarised in Tab.
-1.
+1. The detector is assumed to be strictly symmetric around the beam axis.